adinutzyc21/apartments-scraper/README.md

 It's a web scraper for the result listing and produces a CSV that has all the entries nicely parsed.

 These are the criteria I'm using:
-`'Option Name', 'Contact', 'Address', 'Size', 'Rent', 'Monthly Fees', 'One Time Fees', 'Pet Policy', 'Distance', 'Parking', 'Gym', 'Kitchen', 'Amenities', 'Features', 'Living Space', 'Lease Info', 'Services', 'Property Info', 'Indoor Info', 'Outdoor Info'` and they come from the entries that apartments.com shows on the page as well as from the Google Maps API (given an address to commute to, I am getting the approximate transit distance and time).
+`'Option Name', 'Contact', 'Address', 'Size', 'Rent', 'Monthly Fees', 'One Time Fees', 'Pet Policy', 'Distance', 'Duration', 'Parking', 'Gym', 'Kitchen', 'Amenities', 'Features', 'Living Space', 'Lease Info', 'Services', 'Property Info', 'Indoor Info', 'Outdoor Info'` and they come from the entries that apartments.com shows on the page as well as from the Google Maps API (given an address to commute to, I am getting the approximate transit distance and duration to a destination address).

 ### How to use: